 Hubspot CMS hub features animation video

 With CMS hub Hubspot has taken functionality that was built out as part of their existing product suite over time (many of the features of CMS were already used as part of the Hubspot ecosystem before CMS was released), enhanced them and spun them of into their own product.
 Hubspot used to refer to its CMS features as COS (Content Optimisation System).
 But with addition of drag and drop, better support for theming and the serverless web apps and membership site support for the enterprise system they set it apart from the other products far enough to build out their new entry point with Hubspot CMS.
 It is actually the second time that Hubspot have spun off existing features into a new product.
 The first time they spun of a new product was with the creation of Hubspot CRM using their contact database and list features as they grew more features to support the Marketing and Sales Hub tools.
 But it is the first time that they charged for this type of re-jig of tools (Hubspot CRM has remained free not withstanding contact limits etc.).
+We take a deeper look at what Hubspot CMS Hub is and what it offers in our Hubspot CMS Hub indepth review.

 Other than CMS Hub, the features released for April and May 2020 up to the time of publishing this post focus on security with enhanced controls over team access permissions and domain user permissions and some ticket automation improvements for service hub starter.